YasserNull/img-flasher/README.md

 # Img Flasher

-**Img Flasher**: This app allows you to flash, extract, decompress, and recompress IMG files.
+**Img Flasher**: This app allows you to flash, extract, unpack, and repack img files.

 You can use the **Img Flasher** app or execute the `imgf` command in the terminal.